August 12, 1921 | Part II

 ~~ * ~~

-Theresa remained the obedient picturesque daughter Anne always yearned for in Claire.
-Many evenings were spent on the front-wrapped porch in curiosity of Claire’s whereabouts or behavior, leading Anne to skepticism of her daughter’s word.
+Theresa remained the obedient picturesque daughter Anne always yearned for in Clare.
+Many evenings were spent on the front-wrapped porch in curiosity of Clare’s whereabouts or behavior, leading Anne to skepticism of her daughter’s word.
 Most of these late afternoons and evenings were spent at Tom Orr’s house with Gerald, where she felt safest, yet she knew if she told her mother or Fred this, there would be retribution.
-Since Anne and Claire’s father separated, his side of the family was distant in everything but location.
+Since Anne and Clare’s father separated, his side of the family was distant in everything but location.
 Anne remained faithful to her common-law marriage with Fred, never doubting his quiet nature or tireless work ethic.
 She felt she could not have passed the last 10 years without him, although her true feelings never rekindled toward anyone after her first marriage.

 ~~ * ~~

 Their crops projected well that year, and the tertiary fallow field was ready to be planted.
 With their spare money and savings, Anne and Fred determined it was time to invest in Mr. Ford’s newest invention…the automobile.
 They had already purchased the latest farm equipment and new yolks for the horses, convinced this was the cause for their newfound pecuniary comfort.
 Arrangements were made for the automobile’s arrival and the family’s social standing slowly began to improve.